Strategies for Planning to travel with a vestibular disorder

 Visual sensitivity can result from many types of vestibular disorders.
 Compensation for vestibular dysfunction often results in increased reliance on vision as the brain suppresses the signals sent from the vestibular system.
 Thus, exposure to bright, dim, or flickering light can cause discomfort and disorientation for a person with a vestibular disorder.
 Such conditions are encountered in most daily activities; however, the fatigue associated with traveling to unfamiliar places can increase a person’s reaction to unanticipated visual disturbances.

-People who are sensitive to pressure changes and motion problems should consult a physician about the advisability of traveling.
+People who are sensitive to pressure changes and motion problems due to a vestibular disorder should consult a physician about the advisability of travel.
 The physician can review any appropriate restrictions and recommend precautionary measures.
 Possible strategies include those described in the following sections.

 Strategies to help with pressure changes